alphagov/accessibility-issues/source/issue/missing-label/index.html.md

 <input id="name" [...] />
 ```

-If you need to keep the heading, you can put the label inside it.
+If you need to keep the heading, you shouldcan put the label inside it.
 You can also accessibly hide the label and have both label and heading, but that would duplicate it for screen reader users.